Is Tofu Keto? The Low Carb Guide

 Tofu is available in different varieties such as firm, extra-firm, super firm, and silken.
 These types vary in terms of consistency and level of water content.
 The less firm varieties such as silken and soft tend to have fewer carbs, fats, calories, and proteins compared to much firmer types.

 Type of Tofu

 Carb Content - A 100g serving contains 1.4g of carbs

-This Japanese style is smoother and creamier compared to other varieties of Tofu.
-This type of Tofu has the highest water content.
-It's generally a great alternative to meat dishes.
-You can also use it as an alternative to dairy products, especially for desserts.
+This Japanese style is smoother and creamier compared to other varieties of tofu.
+This type of tofu has the highest water content.
+It's generally a great alternative to dairy products, especially for desserts.
 Since it's smooth and creamy, you can blend it into smoothies or mix with honey and eat it with fruits.
 You can also combine it with chopped spicy herbs and enjoy as a dip.
 Try out the tasty low carb pudding recipe which is also a great option to incorporate into your ketogenic diet using silken tofu.
 It only has 2.5g of carbs per serving.

 Instant Low Carb Tofu Pudding Recipe - (link)

 2. Firm Tofu